 Free Moving Timeline and Checklist

 How do I make a moving timeline?!?
-If you are reading this you are either going to be moving soon, or you are in the ‘thick of it’ and wanting to make sure you have everything planned out.
+If you are reading this, you are either going to be moving soon, or you are in the ‘thick of it’ and want to make sure you have everything planned out.
 So let’s answer this question right now.
-To help you with preparing for a move, here is your moving timeline checklist template to help you have things working for you.
+To help you with preparing for a move here is your moving timeline checklist template to help you have things working for you.

 Schedule of the Perfect Moving Timeline

 The best moving tip I can give you at this stage is this: Take action every week.
 Don’t leave it until the end because something always gets left out.
 Preparing for a move means being proactive.

 This moving timeline is a document that will help you get organized and keep the tasks manageable week-to-week while you get ready to move into your first house (or next house).
 This timeline is best used with your moving binder.
 If you don’t have one yet, it’s a good idea to start one.
 Make sure to grab our moving timeline checklist to help your move.